harshakp06/90DaysOfDevOps/2023/day03/README.md

 Task: What is the linux command to

 1. To view what's written in a file.
+A. cat $filename
-2. To change the access permissions of files.
+2. To change the access permissions of files. chmod <permisions number> <$filename>
 3. To check which commands you have run till now.
 4. To remove a directory/ Folder.
 5. To create a fruits.txt file and to view the content.